 It’s very difficult for pastors and leaders to say no to the needs of the people they care for and to the unending opportunities to do God’s work and grow their church or ministry.
 But if they don’t care for their own souls under God, respecting their personal limits and nurturing their own relationships with God and their family, then their ministry eventually collapses.

-But pastors are called to a higher standard.
+But pastors and missionaries are called to a higher standard.
 Rightly so.
 Their work is sacred.
 They minister the Word of God to their congregations.
 They baptize new Christians.
 They marry the bride and groom.
 They conduct funerals.
 They care for hurting marriages and families.
 They help people who feel far from God get re-connected.

-More than any other workers pastors are Christ’s ambassadors to hundreds or thousands of people.
+More than any other workers, pastors are Christ’s ambassadors to hundreds or thousands of people.
 We need our pastors to be morally fit and spiritually healthy!
 Their message needs to match their character or people won’t follow them.

 Pastor Stress Statistics Document Their Need for Sabbaticals